jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerClasses/task.md

 </div>

-If you are designing a large or complex application, remember to use various access modifiers, such as `private`.
+If you are designing a large or complex application, remember to use various access modifiers, including `private`.

 <div class="hint" title="Examples of usage different access modifiers">